The Buenassa Refinery Project

 KEY FIGURES

-ESTIMATED PRODUCTION CAPACITY OF COBALT SULPHATE SALTS IN TONNES
+ESTIMATED PRODUCTION CAPACITY OF COBALT CONTAINED (IN METAL & SULPHATE)

 TIMELINE